Back to Field Notes

-Asking the SPA to send the full DTO just to change one field felt wastefull and risky.
-One stale field could overwrite newer server state.
-It also felt like the backend was outsourcing correctness to the client.
+Asking the SPA to send the full DTO just to change one field meant every request carried fields nobody had touched, and one stale field could overwrite newer server state.
+It also put correctness on the client, where the backend cannot enforce it.

 So we went looking for a standard.